 The Dixie Fire has burned more than 960,000 acres since it ignited in mid-July, making it the second-largest wildfire on record in California.3 The Caldor Fire has burned more than 220,000 acres since sparking in El Dorado County on August 14.4 Combined, these two major fires present a devastating example of the danger that can imperil homeowners each year.

 Using this technology, airplanes with special cameras mounted underneath are flown over the wildfire-affected areas to capture imagery of the damage.
 Travelers then combines the imagery with its property boundary data to identify customers’ home locations.
-This helps the Claim Corps begin outreach and support to customers.
+This helps the team begin outreach and support to customers.

 Using our award-winning Wildfire Detector AI Model,5 Travelers Claim professionals identified the limited number of total and partial losses experienced by our customers in these events.
 Travelers Catastrophe Response team coordinated with the Mountain West Property Team and the Major Case Team so they could expedite the claim management process for customers who were significantly affected by those events.